 If the landlord was acting in bad faith, the judge may order the landlord to pay additional damages to the renter.

-In the interest for a smooth landlord tenant security deposit process, there are steps most landlords and renters can take to protect themselves and avoid a legal issue.
+In the interest of a smooth landlord-tenant security deposit process, there are steps most landlords and renters can take to protect themselves and avoid legal issues.

 - Make sure that the rental agreements clearly state the terms of the security deposit according to local laws

-- It’s in the best interest for both parties to take pictures when the renter moves in and for the renters to return the rental unit to the same condition
+- It’s in the best interest of both parties to take pictures when the renter moves in and for the renters to return the rental unit to the same condition

 - Pay rent on time and be reasonable with deductions.